bryangalani/Unity_TetrisInventory/README.md

 * **PickUp** item on the floor and **Add** in the inventory.
 * **Remove** item from the inventory and **Drop** it on the floor.
 * **Drag** items in the inventory and **Check** if the item fits.
-* **Display** item description when pointing mouse over it.
+* **Display** item description when pointing the mouse over it.
 * **Rescale** item based on it (X, Y) size.

 # Getting Started
 There are a few folders in the game, being them:

 * Fonts -> personalized font to show item description
-* Prefabs -> empty slot prefab (SlotTetris), item prefabs, prefab of the items that will go to inventoy (itemSlotTetris).
+* Prefabs -> empty slot prefab (SlotTetris), item prefabs, prefab of the items that will go to inventory (itemSlotTetris).
 * Scenes -> just have one.
-* ScriptableItems -> two scriptable Items with different sizes that can be collected by the player, and have its own characteristics.
+* ScriptableItems -> two scriptable Items with different sizes that can be collected by the player, and have its characteristics.
 * Scripts -> Have the Player Scripts, Tetris Inventory Scripts (inside of it, there is the itensToUse, which is the scripts for the items that when clicked in the inventory can be used and perform some action in the gameWorld, in this case, it is a potion), Camera Follow Script and, the script to turn items collectables.
 * Tileset -> All tiles used in the scene and some more.